Skip to main content

 buffer_max_items=100

-• dlt uses a custom version of jsonl file format between the extract and normalize stages.
+• dlt uses a custom version of the JSON file format between the extract and normalize stages.

-• files created between the normalize and load stages are the same files that will be loaded to destination.
+• Files created between the normalize and load stages are the same files that will be loaded to the destination.

 tip